 Rules and Precedents of the House

 The House Rules and Precedents are the official documents that spell out the process by which legislation is considered by the House and its committees; as well as specifying the authority of the officers and committees of the House.
-Several collections of material explaining the rules and precedents are available through the House Rules Committee in their House Rules and Precedents section.
+Several collections of material explaining the rules and precedents are available through the House Rules Committee in their House Rules and Resources section.

 Schedules of the House